Custom Factories

 function setFactory(target, value) {

-function set({ store, resolve }) {
+function setAction({ store, resolve }) {

-if (isStateTag) {
+if (resolve.isTag(target, 'state')) {

-const statePath = resolve.path(target)
+const path = resolve.path(target)

-// resolved path and value
+// Update state at the resolved path

 } else {